Unlocking the Beauty of Diversity: Exploring the 6 Distinct Types of Women’s Hair

-Excessive use of hair colorants, bleaches, shampoos, conditioners, and the likes will slowly degrade your hair thanks to the many chemicals present in them that are not that good to the hair.
+Excessive use of hair colorants, bleaches, shampoos, conditioners, and the likes will slowly degrade your hair thanks to the many chemicals present in them that are not that good for the hair.

 Allow your hair to breathe once in a while.

-Other drugs like amphetamines, antidepressants, birth control pills, blood thinners, hormone replacement therapy are among other medications and treatments that can lead to hair loss or a complete change of your hair type.
+According to Medical News Today, other drugs like amphetamines, antidepressants, birth control pills, blood thinners, and hormone replacement therapy are among other medications and treatments that can lead to hair loss or a complete change of your hair type.

 Stress and Depression may also affect, to some extent, the health of your hair.